CINECA-HPC/container_deep_learning_gpu_centos7_x86_64/README.md

-# singularity_deep_learning_gpu_centos7_x86_64
+# container_deep_learning_gpu_centos7_x86_64
-Singularity container recipe for Deep Learning with GPU for architecture x86_64 based on a CentOS 7.
+Container recipes for Deep Learning with GPU for architecture x86_64 based on a CentOS 7.
 In the specific:

-- centOS 7 with cuda library (10.0-devel-centos7)
+- CentOS 7 with cuda library (10.0-devel-centos7)
 - GNU compiler 7
 - Python 3.6
 - OpenMPI 2.1.1 (compiled with support for psm2, pmix, verbs)